JordanMicahBennett/EINSTEIN-BLACK-HOLE-PHOTOGRAPH-ENHANCEMENT/README.md

 ==
 This is yet another scenario where machine learning has produced excellent results in a field, by a person, where said person isn't trained in said field.

-Katie is not trained in astrophysics, yet through machine learning, and her creativity, excellent results have been produced in the field of astrophysics :]
+Katie is not trained in Astrophysics, yet through machine learning, and her creativity, excellent results have been produced in the field of Astrophysics :]

 The power of Science overall
 ==
 Katie's work also marks yet another way to further validate Einstein's General Relativity theory.
-This is another chance to see how magnificent Einstein really was.
+This is another chance to see how magnificent Einstein really was, and also a chance to appreciate how tremendous and effective Science is as a tool.

 Something to remember